Power of Two

 Worth the Wait

 They say you should plan for a new brewery to take twice as long and cost three times as much.
+We now expect it will take twice as long again.

 Five years ago we were freezing in a shed behind Spelt Bakery when we decided to go for it.
+Looking back, we barely knew what it was, but we knew what it wasn't.

 Making vs. Manufacturing